 The first documented Europeans to set foot in Minnesota were French-Canadian voyageurs and fur traders who arrived as early as the 1600’s from the East.
 The geography of Minnesota created an ideal habitat for animals that produced high quality furs and was a primary reason that fur traders were willing to come from such long distances in these early years.

 In 1805, Zebulon Pike negotiated a deal with Native Americans for land at the intersection of the Minnesota and Mississippi rivers.
 Construction of Fort Snelling followed between 1819 and 1825.
-The land east of the Mississippi was ceded to the U.S. in 1837, and settlers from the East began arriving to stake their claims in this new territory.
+The land east of the Mississippi was ceded to the U.S. in 1837; settlers and immigrants from the East began arriving to stake their claims in this new territory.

 Early Explorers and Missionaries (by Year)